Best practices for creating a Seminar

 • Modify the Seminar name, Case titles, Diagnosis, and Clinical Detail fields (optional)

-• Hide or unhide the Diagnosis and Clinical Details fields.
+• Hide or unhide cases not needed, and the Diagnosis and Clinical Details fields.

 • For each case, you can add multiple-choice questions and Polls using the Questions button.